VA Disability Lawyers

 Types of Benefits Available

 The VA provides veterans and their families with various types of benefits.
 The VA lawyers at Moore, Hedges and Proffitt are well-versed regarding all types of disability benefits.
-The most common types of benefits provided by the VA include:
+The most common benefit that the attorneys at Moore, Hedges & Proffitt help veterans obtain is Service-Connected Disability Compensation.

 - Post-Traumatic Stress Disorder (PTSD) – PTSD is often experienced by veterans exposed to combat during their time in service.
 It manifests in the form of depression or anxiety and leads to a variety of problems that affect daily life.